can always count on Mei Ling to save

 - Infernal has the demonic Lucius Black, but he's rather grudging about it.
 He does provide information, but it's mixed with demands that Lennox hurry up in producing results, and he gets impatient with Lennox's cavalier style - when Lennox asks for a recap of something he brushed off earlier, Black just says "You should have paid attention" and hangs up.

-- The first plot in X3: Terran Conflict has either the United Space Command's Commander Mark Jackson or the AGI Task Force's General Rai Ishiyama in this role.
+- The first plot in X3: Terran Conflict has either the United Space Command's Commander Mark Jackson or the AGI Task Force's General Rai Ishiyama in this role, depending on the mission.
 A later plot, Operation Final Fury, has the Split warlord Fjuny t'Scct.

 - In La-Mulana, Elder Xelpud plays this part to some degree, though he often just says silly things about video games instead of useful advice.
 In the original version, he provides the only Save Point in the game; in the remake, he sends Lemeza coincidentally-timed e-mails about things encountered in the ruins.